Commercial sexual exploitation of children

 We are also helping to raise awareness of CSEC in the wider community so that adults know how to recognise CSEC occurring and protect children from it.

-Our partner working to tackle this neglected issue in 2017 is:
+Our partner currently working to tackle this neglected issue is:

 Our recent achievements towards tackling this neglected issue: